dialaabulkhail/Reading-Notes/Read_Class05.md

 ## Random Modules
 ### Overview
-Random modules let you have random numbers/order when attached to a funciton.
+Random modules let you have random numbers/order when attached to a function.

 ### Random functions
-1. **Radiant** --> just like a range, genertes a random integer between two parameters "the first one will be out of range"
+1. **Radiant** --> just like a range, generates a random integer between two parameters "the first one will be out of range"

 Example:
 ```